Area COVID numbers continue to rise rapidly - Farmville

 COVID-19 vaccination has progressed this week throughout the health district, with the only county which did not increase its number of vaccinations this week being Prince Edward.

-128 Prince Edward residents received their vaccine this week according to VDH, down from 166 vaccines distributed last week.
+In Prince Edward 128 residents received their vaccine this week according to VDH, down from 166 vaccines distributed last week.
 A total of 335 county residents have been vaccinated for COVID-19.

-127 Buckingham residents were vaccinated this week, up from 35 last week, for a cumulative total of 180.
+In Buckingham 127 residents were vaccinated this week, up from 35 last week, for a cumulative total of 180.

 Cumberland saw 37 new vaccinations this week, up from 20 last week, for a total of 62.

-74 Charlotte County citizens were vaccinated as of Monday, up from 60 last week, for a total of 74.
+In Charlotte County 74 citizens were vaccinated as of Monday, up from 60 last week, for a total of 145.

 Seventy-three Lunenburg residents were vaccinated this week compared to 15 vaccinations the week prior.
 A total of 99 people from Lunenburg have been vaccinated in total.

-This week VDH released further information regarding vaccine rollout, outlining which groups will be eligible to receive a vaccine in the coming phases of distribution.
+This week VDH released further information regarding vaccine rollout outlining which groups will be eligible to receive a vaccine in the coming phases of distribution.

 The Piedmont Health District is currently in phase 1a of distribution to include health care personnel and residents of long-term care facilities.

-Phase 1b, which some parts of the commonwealth entered this week, includes people age 75 and older, correctional facility inmates, people living in homeless shelters or migrant living facilities, and a broad spectrum of front line essential workers to include police, fire and hazmat workers, corrections and homeless shelter employees, childcare/PreK-12 teachers and staff, food and agriculture workers (including veterinarians), manufacturing workers, grocery store and public transit workers, mail carriers (both USPS and private) and officials needed to maintain continuity of government, including judges and public facing judicial workers.
+Phase 1b, which some parts of the commonwealth entered this week, includes people age 75 and older, correctional facility inmates, people living in homeless shelters or migrant living facilities, and a broad spectrum of front line essential workers to include police, fire and hazmat workers, corrections and homeless shelter employees, childcare/ PreK-12 teachers and staff, food and agriculture workers (including veterinarians), manufacturing workers, grocery store and public transit workers, mail carriers (both USPS and private) and officials needed to maintain continuity of government, including judges and public facing judicial workers.

 Phase 1c, which no parts of Virginia have entered yet, includes people age 65 and over, those above age 16 with an underlying medical condition and other essential workers to include those in the fields of energy, waste, wastewater and waste removal, recycling removal, housing construction, food service, transportation and logistics, institutions of higher education (faculty and staff), finance, information, technology and communication, media, legal services, public safety (engineers) and other public health workers.